Lodge, track and plan

 How to lodge my application online

-During the notification period, community members can give feedback about a proposal.
-They can do this by making an online submission to Council on our eServices web page:
+During the exhibition period, community members can give feedback about a proposal.
+They can do this by making an online submission to Council:

 The assessing officer will review any submissions received and may ask the applicant to respond to the issues raised.
 This will occur before the assessing officer determines the application.

 Development proposals need to be prepared with reference to development standards in all relevant environmental plans.
 The plan for Eurobodalla Shire is the Eurobodalla Local Environmental Plan 2012.
 This plan provides the zoning for each site and outlines key development standards.
 These include building heights and minimum lot sizes.

 To vary any of these development standards, the applicant's DA needs to address them under Clause 4.6 of the Eurobodalla Local Environmental Plan 2012.
 This clause gives the applicant the opportunity to show that the variation to the development standard(s) is justifiable in the specific circumstance.